Coalition Against Gendered Violence

 Southern Justice Spring Break Trip

 Duke Law School's Street Law program is part of a nationwide Street Law program through which law students provide practical, participatory education about law, democracy, and human rights by teaching secondary school students about the US Constitution and Bill of Rights.
 Duke has two Street Law projects: Middle School Mock Trial, and the Durham Youth Home.
 Through the Middle School Mock Trial project, Duke Law students work with groups of middle schoolers to help them choose and play out roles in a simulated criminal or civil trial that is held at the law school, where law students serve as "jury" and a local judge presides.
 For more information and to become involved with the Mock Trial project, please contact student group leaders Philip Tarpley and Kathleen Wade.
 Through the Durham Youth Home Street Law Project, Duke law students work with kids in juvenile detention, to teach them about the criminal justice system, children's rights, the political system and democracy.
-For more information and to become involved with the Durham Youth Home project, please contact student group leaders James Lambert.
+For more information and to become involved with the Durham Youth Home project, please contact student group leaders Maria Khvatskaya, James Lambert, and Jonathan Hayes.

 Law students work as teachers and coaches to youth attorneys participating in the Durham County Teen Court and Restitution Program.
 The goal of the program is to reduce the chance that juvenile offenders will commit new crimes by holding the offenders responsible for their actions and providing insight into how the judicial system works.
 For more information and to become involved, please contact student leader Aly Rutsch.